tweag/nickel/doc/manual/contracts.md

 - the *delayed part* which returns the value with delayed checks integrated inside.
 Those checks will fire only when further data is requested.
 This is the second argument of `std.contract.custom`.
-The delayed part is a function taking a label, the value, and return the augmented value, of type:
+The delayed part is a function taking a label, the value, and returning the augmented value; it has type:

   ```nickel
   Dyn -> Dyn -> Dyn